 Study of human mental functions in crisis or high stress situations.
 Develops specific assessment, classification, and intervention skills for use in actual crisis situations.
 Prerequisite: one counseling class or permission of instructor.
+Offered on demand.

-SOWK 479 DIRECTED RESEARCH/PROJECTS IN SOCIAL WORK
+SOWK 479 DIRECTED RESEARCH/PROJECTS IN SOCIAL WORK 1-3